dracudev/star-wars-app/README.md

 ## 📄 Description

 This project involves creating a React web application that displays information about Star Wars ships by consuming data from an API.
 The app will show a list of ships with their essential details, and when clicked, it will display the detailed information of each ship.
-The project also implements pagination, a search function, and protected routes for logged-in users.
+The project also implements pagination and protected routes for logged-in users.

 The app is designed as part of a technical test for front-end developers in the e-commerce sector in Barcelona.